 Before taking the exam, candidates need to make sure they’re prepared for the physical aspects of the exam, including how to manage their time and how to use exam resources.
 This is best accomplished through a final review and practice exams.
 Below, we’ll look at the final exam review portion of both Surgent and Wiley CPA Review Courses.

 Surgent CPA Review – Unlimited CPA practice exams are meant to mimic the real exam, with both multiple choice practice questions and task-based simulations.
 The exams include the same timing and tools as the real CPA Exam so candidates can practice time management and get familiar with the tools presented on the actual exam.
-Students are also presented with their cumulative ReadySCORE at the review phase; a score of 80 or more means candidates are likely to sit and pass.
+Students are also presented with their cumulative ReadySCORE; a score of 80 or more means candidates are likely to sit and pass.

 Wiley CPAexcel – Unlimited practice exams use a Prometric testing environment to mimic the real exam; the tools and physical appearance are the same as the real exam, as well as access to exam questions (multiple-choice questions and simulations).
 Wiley updates the candidate with their current score and remaining time after each testlet, which is unlike the real exam.

 CPA Exam candidates often leave busy lives, whether they are just out of school or are working full-time.
 It is therefore essential that candidates choose a software that helps them pass in as few hours as possible.
 Below are the stated average number of study hours per part of the CPA Exam for Surgent and Wiley CPAexcel.

 Surgent – 46 hours per part (232 hours of total study time)

 Wiley – 281 hours per section (1,125 average hours of total study time)